Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-69-lockdown.md

 "I barely laid a finger on ya."

 "Yeah, well, you shoulda hit me harder.
-I can take it...Need a second?"
+I can take it...
+Need a second?"

 Campbell shook his head and raised his gloves.
 "No fuckin’ way."